Tom and Jerry: The Movie: Plot

 The next day, Figg and Lickboot place a bogus $1 million bounty on Robyn that they have no intent on paying.
 Robyn is found and hosted by amusement park manager Captain Kiddie and his parrot puppet Squawk.
-Kiddie and Squawk are initially accommodating to Robyn until they see Figg's bounty on a milk carton, whereupon they detain Robyn on a Ferris wheel and contact Figg, revealing themselves to be her minions.
+Kiddie and Squawk are initially accommodating to Robyn until they see Figg's bounty on a milk carton, whereupon they detain Robyn on a Ferris wheel and contact Figg.
 Applecheek and his dogcatchers also learn of the bounty and attempt to collect it before Figg's arrival.
 Tom and Jerry manage to find and rescue Robyn, trap the dogcatchers and escape in a paddle steamer with Figg, Lickboot, Ferdinand, Kiddie and Squawk, and Applecheek in hot pursuit.
 Applecheek falls from a bridge and sinks Kiddie and Squawk's dinghy, while Figg, Lickboot and Ferdinand head to "Robyn's Nest" – a small cabin where Robyn and her father spent their summers – predicting that she will hide there.

 At the cabin, Robyn is ambushed by Figg, Lickboot and Ferdinand; Lickboot locks Tom and Jerry outside.
-Robyn is angry that Aunt Figg has lied to her and, furthermore, refuses to listen and refuses to return to her, but during a brief clash, an oil lamp is knocked over and starts a fire.
-While Figg, Lickboot and Ferdinand attempt to escape, Tom and Jerry save Robyn and then take refuge on the roof.
+Robyn is offended that Figg has lied to her and refuses to return to her, but an oil lamp is knocked over and starts a fire.
+While Figg, Lickboot, and Ferdinand attempt to escape, Tom and Jerry save Robyn and take refuge on the roof.
 Figg and Lickboot manage to vacate the cabin, but stumble on Ferdinand's skateboard and crash onto the paddle steamer, which sails out of control down the river.
+(Note: The novelization states that Figg and Lickboot are rescued from the runaway paddle steamer and arrested for their crimes.)
 Robyn's father arrives by helicopter to rescue her while Tom and Jerry barely manage to survive the cabin's collapse.

-Afterwards, Robyn's father arrests Figg and her accomplices for their crimes and lets Tom and Jerry begin a new life in Robyn's luxurious villa and return to their old habits one last time.
+Sometime later, Robyn's father lets Tom and Jerry begin a new life in Robyn's luxurious villa and return to their old habits as rivals.